 Mail: AP Exams P.O.
-Box 6671 Princeton, NJ 08541 Phone: 1-888-225-5427 E-mail: email@example.com Web: College Board
+Box 6671 Princeton, NJ 08541 Phone: 1-888-225-5427 E-mail: email@example.com

 Students who successfully complete approved and aligned high school career technical programs in the State of Ohio are eligible to have technical credit transfer to Ohio public colleges and universities.
 This transfer of credit is described in the Career Technical Assurance Guides (CTAG) on the Ohio Department of Higher Education website.
 The CTAG serves as an advising tool to identify programs and courses that are part of this state-wide transfer agreement, allowing students to easily transition from career technical programs into a college degree program.
 Visit Ohio's Career Technical Assurance Guide Approved Courses Reporting System for more information on how your CT2 credit aligns with KSU coursework: Career Technical Assurance Guides/ Career-Technical Credit Transfer (CT2)

 - How do I find out if my CTAG/CT2 course or program was accepted for credit at Kent State?